 Do not misunderstand the religious connotations of these teachings.
 Sanātana Dharma does not mandate any doctrine, faith, or belief system.
 Everyone is free to believe whatever is natural to them.
 The point of the teachings is to personally experience and validate the real from the unreal and to discover what methods help you the most.

 Source: The Bhagavad Gita: There are currently many translations of Bhagavad Gita available.
 We recommend choosing a Bhagavad Gita that is a collaboration between a Sanskrit scholar and a recognized yogi.

 Sacred Cow Talks – October 2022

 During this talk we were introduced to Patanjali’s Yoga Sutras.
-A sutra is a stitch (think suture) which can be translated as a pithy statement.
+A sutra is a literary style.
+The word sutra means “stitch” (think suture) and is similar to what we call a “pithy statement” in the English language.
 A sutra is a whole bunch of wisdom reduced to a small dot.
 Patanjali was an author, compiler of classical yogic teachings, and Sanskrit grammarian who is a highly respected authority on yoga and all things Sanskrit.
 Patanjali didn’t invent anything but instead compiled what he considered to be the indispensable teachings of yoga.
 His opinions have been embraced by all the major traditions of Hinduism.
 In Talk Two we started to explore the kernels of Patanjali’s insights into yoga:

 Patanjali’s Sutras 1-12